 Consistency builds trust, and developing a strong brand identity is paramount for success in affiliate marketing.
 A Pinch Of Nom serves as an excellent example of an affiliate website with a well-established brand identity.
 Their brand effectively communicates with their audience, building trust and delivering information in an engaging and relatable manner.
 Their bold and vibrant colour scheme matches their style of providing healthy recipes and writing approaches.
 By focusing on these key brand elements, you can create a compelling brand identity that resonates with your target audience and drives traffic to your affiliate marketing website.

 How do we start?

-I always start a brand identity project by learning about your business; why you do it, who you do it for and how you hope for the business to develop.
+I always start a brand identity project by learning about your business.
+To find out; why you do it, who you do it for and how you hope for the business to develop.